q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

         return self.current_window
 ```
-* Starts by initializing new blank image.
+* Starts by initializing a new blank image.
-* Loop through `current_icons`'s key and values, set the icon image on exact position of `vui_part`.
+* Loop through `current_icons`'s key and values, and set the icon image on the exact position of `vui_part`.
-* When `running_mode` is color we have to show dropdown hence call `set_colors` method and pass the column where current pointer is.
+* When `running_mode` is color we have to show a drop-down hence call the `set_colors` method and pass the column where the current pointer is.
-* Finally draw a pointer on window and return.
+* Finally draw a pointer on the window and return.

 ### Method: Update VUI
 This method is called from the main class of writing.
-Method performs too many things here.
-This method calls other methods also to perform operations like changing color, changing mode etc.
+The method performs too many things here.
+This method calls other methods also to perform operations like changing color, changing mode, etc.
 ```python
     def update_vui(self, pointer=(100, 100), cpointer=(10, 100)):
         """